Amateur Radio Is On

 Installing MeshCore: Flashing Made Easy

 To streamline setup, the MeshCore team provides a really slick web-based flashing tool.
 You can find it at flasher.meshcore.co.uk, and it allows you to select a supported device, choose the appropriate firmware, and flash it via your browser (yes, really).
-It takes a lot of the friction out of getting started and in my experience, it has worked reliably every time I’ve tried it from my Raspberry Pi 5 desktop.
+It takes a lot of the friction out of getting started and in my experience, it has worked reliably every time I’ve tried it from my Raspberry Pi 5 desktop and my Windows machine.
+It doesn’t like Mozilla Thunderbird.
+You’ll need a Chrome or Edge browser.

 Under the Hood: Protocol Design